NFL Players Interesting Facts You Should Know – Top 10

 3. NFL players are only paid during the season.

 There are 17 weeks in an NFL season.
 If you are the average NFL player and make about $2 million per season, you will receive a check each week for $117,647.
+Many players now explore additional income opportunities during the off-season.
+Some players engage in endorsements, attend paid appearances, or leverage their personal brand on social media platforms.
+These ventures help maintain cash flow throughout the year.
 If a player’s team qualifies for the postseason, there are bonuses that are paid out by the league.
 For example, a player on a divisional winner last season that played in the wild-card round received a check for $25,000.
 When the season ends, players no longer receive their salary.
 They may, however, receive bonuses for things like offseason workouts.

 4. The lowest salary that an NFL player can make in 2016 is $450,000.

 The NFL’s collective bargaining agreement establishes minimum salaries for players based upon their number of years in the league.
+Under the current collective bargaining agreement, minimum salaries have increased.
+Rookies now earn over $700,000, with veteran players seeing similar pay bumps.
+This adjustment reflects the league's ongoing growth and commitment to fair player compensation.
 A rookie can make no less than $450,000 this year.
 A player with four years in the NFL can make no less than $760,000.
 These league minimums increase by $15,000 each year through 2018.

 5. NFL players do not lift as many weights as you might think.